Amputee Rehabilitation in Burlington

 -

-Preventing secondary complications (e.g., joint stiffness, skin issues, phantom pain)
+Prevent secondary complications (e.g., joint stiffness, skin irritation, overuse injuries)

 -